Image credit: © Inge Loots, all rights reserved

 In a bowl, mix the flour and the 200g sugar.
 Use two knives to mix the butter into the flour mixture until it has a sandy structure, this is why it’s called sable pastry.
 Sable is the French word for sand.

 In the mean time, you can peel the apples and slice them into cubes.
 Sprinkle a bit of lemon juice over the apples to keep them from getting brown.
-In a bowl, mix the apple cubes with 50 grams of caster sugar and 2 tea spoons of cinnamon.
+In a bowl, mix the apple cubes with sugar, cinnamon and the drained raisins.
 Mix well.
 Put in the refrigerator.

 Time to rest

-When the dough has rested for an hour, take it out of the refrigerator and use 3/4 of the ball to make the pie crust.
-Wrap the remaining 1/4 in the cling foil and put it back in the fridge.
-Grease a 24 cm diameter spring form pan.
+When the dough has rested for 30 minutes to an hour, take it out of the refrigerator and use 2/3 of the ball to make the pie crust.
+Wrap the remaining 1/3 in the foil and put it back in the fridge.
+Grease a 26 cm diameter spring form pan.
 Pre-heat the oven at 175 degrees centigrade.
 The pie should be put a bit below the middle of the oven.

-Separate an egg and mix half of the egg yolk (2 teaspoons) with the almond paste.
-Crumble it over the bottom of the pie pan.
+Take the almond paste and crumble it over the bottom of the pie pan.
 It enhances the taste, but it will also soak up any liquids coming from the apples when the pie is baking.
-When the bottom is covered with almond paste crumbles, add the apple mixture.
-Press it with the back of a spoon so it’s packed tight.
-Alternatively, if you don’t use the almond paste, you can add a little extra sugar to the crust to enhance its taste.
+When the bottom is covered with almond paste crumbles, add the apple/cinnamon/raisin mixture.
+Press it gently with the back of a spoon to make sure it’s compact.

 Bake the pie for about an hour just below the middle at 175 degrees C. When the pie is done, take it out of the oven, don’t remove the ring of the spring pan form.
 Let the pie cool completely before removing the ring.
 Serve with whipped cream.